 Because they can be pretty hard to parse, I’ve color coded the independent clauses, the coordinating conjunction/semicolon, and the dependent clauses.
 Let’s take a look:

-By being aware of sentence structure you can become a more thoughtful and varied writer.
+Knowing how sentences are structured can help you become a more thoughtful and varied writer.
 Who doesn’t want that?

 What are Literary Devices?

-Now that you’ve nailed down your sentence structures, it’s time to up your writing game with some tried and true techniques used by everyone from Aristotle to Aaron Sorkin.
-Dive into our comprehensive guide to literary devices.
+Now that you’ve nailed down the appropriate structure for sentences, it’s time to up your writing game with some tried and true techniques used by everyone from Aristotle to Charlie Kaufman.
+Dive into our comprehensive guide to literary devices, elements and techniques.